See the video tutorial: Getting Started (5 minutes)

 Displays the basic pipeline properties in the Editing Pipeline panel, as shown here.

-Saves your changes without closing the designer.
+Saves your changes without closing the designer, and provides the option to run after saving.

 Loads the last saved version of the pipeline, overwriting any unsaved changes.